typpo/blog/source/_posts/2013-08-05-how-to-discover-an-asteroid-as-a-software-engineer.markdown

 ### SVG and Canvas

-These are pretty well known, but perhaps underutilized.
-There are huge data visualizations opportunities that are waiting out there.
-[Asterank](http://asterank.com) was a start.
+These are well known in the tech industry, but perhaps not used as much as they could be elsewhere.
+There are huge data visualizations opportunities waiting out there, which [Asterank](http://asterank.com) capitalized on.

 ### Web Workers

-Javascript isn't just a way to play with the DOM in a single thread.
-You can do meaningful work off the main UI thread with the [web workers API](http://ejohn.org/blog/web-workers/) that is slowly but surely making its way into every modern browser.
+Javascript isn't just a way to manipulate the DOM in a single thread.
+You can do meaningful work off the main UI thread with the [web workers API](http://ejohn.org/blog/web-workers/), which is supported by most modern browsers.

 ### WebGL/WebCL and GPGPU

-I've already [written a bit](http://www.ianww.com/blog/2012/08/05/how-i-built-a-webgl-canvas-visualization-with-no-graphics-knowledge/) about this, but WebGL is a great way to make stunning, performant visualizations with the power of graphics hardware.
-This unlocks a whole realm of possibilities, especially once [WebCL](http://www.khronos.org/webcl/) is widely adopted, which will open the doors to programmig for the GPU on the web.
+I've already [written a bit](http://www.ianww.com/blog/2012/08/05/how-i-built-a-webgl-canvas-visualization-with-no-graphics-knowledge/) about this, but WebGL is a great way to make stunning, performant visualizations that harness the power of graphics hardware.
+This unlocks a whole realm of possibilities.
+Related technologies like [WebCL](http://www.khronos.org/webcl/), once widely adopted, will make it even easier to use the GPU on the web.

 ### WebRTC

 The standard is still under development, but [WebRTC](http://www.webrtc.org/) APIs are already available in two major browsers.
-They are going to unlock an entirely new class of web apps that forces traditional approaches to video, file transfer, etc. out of the picture.
+WebRTC will unlock an entirely new class of web apps that will change video, file transfer, etc. significantly.

 ### There's more...